RedHat-UX/red-hat-design-system/elements/rh-pagination/docs/10-style.md

 ## Theme

 Pagination is available in both light and dark themes.
-Additionally, because the box variant has a light gray background color that can also be used for surfaces, the button background colors will change based on the container surface color.
+Consumers should strive to place Pagination only on lightest and darkest surface colors to prevent background colors of the box variant from bleeding into the surface background color.

 ### Light theme

-The box variant button background color changes against `--rh-color-surface-lighter` only.
-However, the open variant colors do not change.

-#### Lightest

 <div class="grid sm-two-columns">
   <uxdot-example width-adjustment="348px">